cozygene/SLIViT/README.md

 ```bash
 python pretrain.py --dataset <dataset type {oct2d,xray2d,custom2d}> --out_dir <out path> --meta <path to a meta file csv; ignore for an mnist dataset> --label <comma separated label column names; ignore for an mnist dataset>
 ```
-Just a heads-up: When using *any* MNIST dataset, you don't need to worry about providing a meta path or labels!
+Just a heads-up: if you want to try another MedMNIST dataset, simply tweak `get_dataset_class`.
+Also, when using *any* MedMNIST dataset, you don't need to worry about providing a meta path or labels!

 #### The 2D OCT (Kermany) dataset